Tuesday night's regular Chillicothe R-2 Board of Education meeting is scheduled for more talk than action, per the district's released agenda.

 In the administrative and board committee reports, it is worth mentioning that the Diapers 'n Diplomas program recently received $20,000 Child Care Development Grant.
 It required no local match, and is to be used for professional development, training aids, and equipment.

-The District received a tax receipt for a donation they made to the ALS Association Keith Worthington Chapter, in the amount of $4,027.57, which is shown in their correspondence section.
+Page 2 of 2 - The District received a tax receipt for a donation they made to the ALS Association Keith Worthington Chapter, in the amount of $4,027.57, which is shown in their correspondence section.

 An executive session is scheduled to follow Tuesday's meeting, for the purpose of discussing and voting upon real estate, litigation, students, operational guidelines and policies, and personnel.